cseelye/pi-k8s/README.md

 # pi-k8s
-Scripts and configuration to install RKE on rpi cluster
+Scripts and configuration to install RKE on rpi cluster.

+Edit rke-config.yaml and run `install-k8s`